RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 Let's understand what each of these libraries does:

-- **requests**: This is a powerful library that makes it easy to send HTTP requests.
+- **requests**: Requests is a standard Python library that makes it easy to send HTTP requests.
 We'll use it to communicate with the REST Countries API.
 HTTP (Hypertext Transfer Protocol) is the standard way computers talk to each other over the internet.

 - **sys**: This is a built-in Python library that provides access to some variables used or maintained by the Python interpreter.
 We'll mainly use it to access command-line arguments (the country name that the user types when running our program).